Advisory Committee on the National Policy Framework for Colonial Collections

 Heritage Emergency Response (HER) in Indonesia

-Indonesia experienced several severe natural disasters and historical buildings are effected badly.
+Indonesia experienced several severe natural disasters and historical buildings are affected badly.
 Natural disasters distract local economic activities as well in historical areas.
 Heritage Emergency Response tackled both tangible and intangible heritage elements in recovering programs post disasters.

 HERITAGE hands-on involved as Project Coordinator.